fiesta/apidocs/list-management-api.rst

    A custom welcome message is optional by adding a `welcome_message` dict that may have the following fields: `subject`, `text` and/or `markdown`.

+   The returned information models the :ref:`membership` datatype.

+.. http:get:: /user/(string: user_id)

+   Retrieve information for a user.
+This call requires :ref:`user-auth` with the READ scope.

+   The returned JSON object includes a name, a list of email addresses and a URI linking to the list of memberships.

+.. http:get:: /groups_for/(string: user_id)

+   Returns a list of all the membership URIs for a particular user.

+   This call requires :ref:`user-auth` with a READ scope.

+.. http:get:: /users_for/(string: group_id)

+   Returns a list of all the membership URIs for a particular group.

+   This call requires the same authentication as getting information for the group.